akhodakivskiy/VimFx/CONTRIBUTING.md

   automatically install it.
 (No need to restart Firefox.)
 - `gulp clean` removes the `build/` directory.
 - `gulp lint` lints your code.
+- `gulp sync-locale` syncs all locales against the en-US locale.
+To sync against for example the sv-SE locale instead, pass `--sv-SE` as an option.
+See also the “Syncing locales” section below.
 - Use the `--test` or `-t` option to include the unit test files.
 The output of the tests are `console.log`ed.
 See the browser console, or start Firefox from the command line to see it.